 Again, its not as much as normal "Good" as much as "being nicer and more rational than those around" or (at least slightly) caring about (their own) civilians and collateral.
 Tau is your typical militaristic expansionist state.
 Cain did admit that he actually shot a number of his own troopsnote For incompetence of all things, absolutely abhors Xeno races and "traitors" note Humans that decided that Greater Good suits them better than rule of the Imperium.
 Often they weren't exactly given a choice and sees nothing wrong to use criminals for target practice in military orphanage.

-It is saying something about the setting when you consider the "good" factions of the game: arrogant space elves who view humans as little better than filthy, stupid animals; the Imperium of Man which is an Anti-Heroat best, but would easily fall into villainy in most settings, where their policy against all aliens is shoot first, talk later, and they destroy entire planets of people if it is suspected to have a substantial corruption of Chaos, not to mention that their oppression is nothing short of fascism; and the communist Tau Empire, whose leaders are powerful psychics that control their followers through mind control and their MO is "join us and serve the Greater Good, or we'll kill your entire race".
+It is saying something about the setting when you consider the "good" factions of the game: arrogant space elves who view humans as little better than filthy, stupid animals; the Imperium of Man which is an Anti-Heroat best, but would easily fall into villainy in most settings, where their policy against all aliens is shoot first, talk later and have same attitude as aforementioned Eldar regarding aliens, but with a "slight" difference that while Eldar are mostly butthurt space elves that are limited to insults and schemes, Imperium is actually busy exterminating non-humans daily.
+Also they destroy entire planets of people if it is suspected to have a substantial corruption of Chaos, not to mention that their oppression is nothing short of fascism; and the communist Tau Empire, whose leaders are powerful psychics that control their followers through mind control and their MO is "join us and serve the Greater Good, or we'll kill your entire race".
 That said, at least Tau bother with allies, the Eldar leave you alone unless you come up in one of their schemes, and the Imperium is fairly tolerable of you as long as you're human and believe in the God Emperor.
 Which is more than we can say for Chaos, Orks, Necrons, Tyranids, and Dark Eldar.

 It's also probably worth mentioning that the comedic relief in the series is the Orks, a race of Ax-CrazyBlood Knights, who are hellbent on attacking and destroying as many worlds as they can, just because they love a good fight.